 Alongside her work as a choreographer Hagit is a teacher.
 She has been developing a personal style and way of teaching and her workshops for professional dancers and the community are constantly in demand around the UK, Europe, Scandinavia and Israel with many dedicated followers.
 She was employed by Trinity-Laban, The Place (London Contemporary Dance School), Birkbeck University, Northern School of Contemporary Dance and Wingate Higher Education Institution Israel.
 As well as freelancing for many different dance festivals, dance companies and dance institutions around the world.

 Hagit received her PhD from Trinity Laban/City University.
 Her thesis is titled: Relational Autobiographical Choreographies - on a new choreographic practice.
-These days and alongside her freelance work and her company she is a lecturer at the University of Stavanger, Norway where she teaches improvisation, contact improvisation, contemporary technique and choreography and where she creates new choreographic work with the students.
+These days and alongside her freelance work and her company she is an Associate Professor at the University of Stavanger, Norway where she teaches improvisation, contact improvisation, contemporary technique and choreography and where she creates new choreographic work with the students.
+As well as in charge of the EU connection of the performing arts faculty.

 Her training commenced at the Music and Dance Academy in Jerusalem, Israel where she gained a BA and a teaching certificate.
 After qualifying as a Dance Movement Therapist in 2004, she relocated to London where she completed an MA in European Theatre Dance, specialising in choreography (2005).
 In January 2019 she received my Doctorate degree.